ErazerBrecht/FileUpload/README.md

 ## FileUpload
-The goal of this project was to create a POC for uploading big files (+-5Gb) to S3.
+The goal of this project was to create a POC for uploading big files (+-5Gb) to AWS S3.
-The memory usage should be limited, loading the whole file in memory is a no go!
+The memory usage should be limited, loading the whole file in memory is a no-go!

-Another goal was to client side encrypt the data before uploading it to a cloud, also without the need to load the whole file in memory.
+Another goal was to client-side encrypt the data before uploading it to a cloud, also without the need to load the whole file in memory.

 This encryption system should be able to work with an external root key (Envelope Encryption).
-To mimick this behaviour I used the DataProtection library for Microsoft.
+To mimic this behavior I used the DataProtection library for Microsoft.

 ### Configuration
 I have used the default configuration setup of ASP.NET Core & AWS SDK